RegexGenerator

 When should I use this transformer?

-The RegexGenerator is useful for text columns that do not have any mathematical meaning.
+The RegexGenerator is useful for id columns that do not have any mathematical meaning.
 This transformers follows the regex format to generate values, which may be exactly the same as the real data depending on the exact format string.

 This transformer is useful for columns that represent structured IDs, such as a primary key column.